Adenocarcinoma in situ of the lung: Diagnosis

-A true diagnosis of AIS can only be made once the entire tumor has been surgically removed, because it must be evaluated for evidence of microscopic invasion into the adjacent normal lung.
-Findings of malignant invasion would mean that the tumor must be reclassified as invasive adenocarcinoma.

 By this standard, AIS cannot be diagnosed according to core biopsy or cytology sampling.
 Recommended practice is to report biopsy findings previously classified as nonmucinous BAC as adenocarcinoma with lepidic pattern, and those previously classified as mucinous BAC as mucinous adenocarcinoma.
-In other words, these are handled under the assumption that there is invasive disease.

 Classification

 The most recent 2015 World Health Organization (WHO) and 2011 International Association for the Study of Lung Cancer (IASLC) / American Thoracic Society (ATS) guidelines refine pulmonary adenocarcinoma subtypes in order to correspond to advances in personalized cancer treatment.

 AIS is considered a pre-invasive malignant lesion that, after further mutation and progression, is thought to progress into an invasive adenocarcinoma.
 Therefore, it is considered a form of carcinoma in situ (CIS).

 There are other classification systems that have been proposed for lung cancers.
 The Noguchi classification system for small adenocarcinomas has received considerable attention, particularly in Japan, but has not been nearly as widely applied and recognized as the WHO system.

 AIS may be further subclassified by histopathology, by which there are two major variants: